mumbler9486/Leaderboard/README.md

 5. On VS code, click on the "Run and Debug" icon on the left, select the configuration "Debug Chrome w/Mock" and run it
 6. A development chrome instance opens and you should see the Leaderboard.

+## Run Local DB

+See db_mocks/README.md for more details.
+Requires Docker to run.
+On Windows this also means setting up Windows subsystem for linux to run docker.

 # Development

 Please adhere to the following when developing: